David Pramik

-David Pramik (born November 20, 1990) is a grammy-nominated music producer & songwriter based in Los Angeles.
+David Andrew Pramik (born November 20, 1990) is a grammy-nominated music producer & songwriter based in Los Angeles.

 Career

 David Pramik has written and produced songs for a number of artists, including Selena Gomez, Bebe Rexha, Logic, Rag’n’Bone Man, X Ambassadors, Machine Gun Kelly, Oliver Tree, LANY, I Prevail, Lauv, Nothing More, Vic Mensa, Illenium, JP Cooper, One OK Rock, Sublime with Rome, Hey Violet, MAX, Cemetery Sun, Chris Lane, and Molly Kate Kestner.

 Pramik co-wrote and co-produced Nothing More's single ‘Go To War’ and ‘Home’ by Machine Gun Kelly feat.
 X Ambassadors & Bebe Rexha, which was the lead single off of "Bright: The Soundtrack".

 Pramik was nominated for a Grammy Award for his work on Nothing More's single ‘Go To War,’ which hit #1 at US Rock Radio, #1 on the US Mainstream Rock Chart and was nominated for three Grammys (Best Rock Song, Best Rock Album, Best Rock Performance).

-Pramik Co-wrote and Co-produced multiple songs on the Grammy-Nominated I Prevail album, Trauma, including the lead singles off the album "Bow Down" & "Breaking Down".
+Pramik co-wrote and co-produced multiple songs on the Grammy-Nominated I Prevail album, Trauma, including the lead singles off the album "Bow Down" & "Breaking Down".
 'Breaking Down' peaked at #2 on the Active Rock Radio Charts in mid-2019.
 In November 2019, it was announced that the song 'Bow Down' had received a Grammy Nomination for Best Metal Performance.

 In January 2020, Pramik Co-wrote and Produced Cut You Off by Selena Gomez.
 He also frequently collaborates with Oliver Tree.

 David's songs have gotten numerous sync and licensing placements, including trailers for 24: Legacy, War of the Planet of the Apes, & Just Mercy as well as commercials for Android (operating system), Altice USA, & Jeep.

 He is signed to Prescription Songs Publishing, under the umbrella of Kobalt, and is an alumnus of Berklee College of Music.